 Travelers who are into outdoor adventures or who are looking for a more mellow environment than Waikiki

 Many travelers just focus their attention on Honolulu, which, in my opinion, is a huge oversight.
-Take, for example, the windward side, which has the Koʻolau Mountains that look straight out of Jurassic Park, the most jaw-dropping beaches on the island, and some of the best hiking trails you’ll find in the state, like Koko Head Crater, Lanikai Pillbox, and the Makapu’u Point Lighthouse.
+Take, for example, the windward side, which has the Koʻolau Mountains that look straight out of Jurassic Park, the most jaw-dropping beaches on the island, and some of the very best Oahu hikes, like Koko Head Crater, the Makapu’u Point Lighthouse, and Lanikai Pillbox hike.

 And while it doesn’t have the variety of restaurants and shopping found in Honolulu, you’ll still find everything you need in its sleepy beach towns, like Kailua (don’t miss Cafe Kopi and Maui Brewing Company here!).